chingu-voyages/v27-toucans-team-01/README.md

 # Toucan's Spotify Music Social

 Toucan's Spotify Music Social is an app that will allow users to see their top 5 tracks that they listen to on Spotify.
-Depending on how often they listen to their tracks, this information can vary.
+Users are able to login into their spotify account using the Spotify API, once logged in, they are able to view their tracks and view their profile picture.
+Depending on how often they listen to their tracks, the music information can vary.

-We plan to add functionality for logging in and creating persistent profiles.

 ## Installation